 They have no realisation of their deficiencies.
 For the average man, of average "normal" genital potency, who performs his "conjugal duties" regularly and with physiological satisfaction to himself, still imagines that he has thereby met all the requirements his wife can make.
-And if she is not satisfied, and remains in a permanent condition of "suspended gratification," then, with regret or indignation according to his own type of temperament, he in the most recent years, this reticence has fortunately been gradually discarded by the most eminent gynæcologists, as may be seen, for example in E. Kehrer's monograph, "Causes and Treatment of Sterility from the Modern Point of View, together with a Contribution on Disturbances of the Sexual Function, especially Dyspareunia."
-(1922.
-Publisher, Steinkopff, Dresden.)
-But for the greater number of medical practitioners and even gynæcologists, Fraenkel's comments are still deplorably true.
+And if she is not satisfied, and remains in a permanent condition of "suspended gratification," then, with regret or indignation according to his own type of temperament, he simply puts her down as one of those "sexually frigid" women (from 20 to 80 per cent. of all women are supposed to be sexually frigid-a conveniently and conspicuously wide margin of error!), laments his bad luck, and drifts further and further apart from her.